rafazold/rafael-zoldan-18-04-2021/readme.md

 A frontend weather app that uses React, Redux, Webpack, Tailwindcss.

+The project requires an API key for accuweather, the free plan is enough to run the project.

 Features: Get the current weather for your current location, search for locations, add/remove from favorites, dark mode, save preferences to localStorage

 ### Install